-a) Does the Lead Agency require families to report a non-temporar ry change in a parent's

-eligible activity?

-□ No

-▼ Yes

-b) Any additional reporting requirements during the 12-month eligibility period must be limited to items that impact a family's eligibility (e.g., income changes over 85 percent of SMI or that impact the Lead Agency's ability to contact the family or pay the child care providers (e.g., a family's change of address, a change in the parent's choice of child care provider).
+g or educational activities (otherwise known as a parent's eligible activity). a) Does the Lead Agency require families to report a non-temporary change in a parent eligible activity?
+No ▼ Yes b) Any additional reporting requirements during the 12-month eligibility period must be limited to items that impact a family's eligibility (e.g., income changes over 85 percent of SMI or that impact the Lead Agency's ability to contact the family or pay the child care providers (e.g., a family's change of address, a change in the parent's choice of child care provider).
 Check and describe any additional reporting requirements required by the Lead Agency during the 12-month eligibility period.
 Check all that apply.
 Additional changes that may impact a family's eligibility during the 12-month period.

-A CCAP household shall report any change that affects CCAP eligibility or the calculation of the amount of the monthly CCAP payment.
+Describe: A CCAP household shall report any change that affects CCAP eligibility or the calculation of the amount of the monthly CCAP payment.
 Changes in the household's gross monthly income, if the household's gross monthly income changes to more than 85 percent of state median income shall be reported within 10 days of knowledge of the change.

-Changes that impact the Lead Agency's ability to contact the family.
+☑ Changes that impact the Lead Agency's ability to contact the family.
+Describe: